0xSo1o/site/_posts/Hack-The-Box/Network-Enumeration-With-Nmap-Part-2/2023-10-25-Network-Enumeration-With-Nmap.md

 **Task:** Now our client wants to know if it is possible to find out the version of the running services.
 Identify the version of service our client was talking about and submit the flag as the answer.
 {: .notice}

 The objective is to determine the versions of the currently active services.
-To achieve this, we will use the <span style="background-color: #38263ef0">netcat</span> tool.
+To achieve this, we will use the <b>netcat</b> tool.
 However, before proceeding, we need to determine the specific port we are targeting.
-This will be accomplished by conducting a full port scan (<b>-p-</b> ) which will reveal the port <span style="background-color: #38263ef0">50000</span>.
+This will be accomplished by conducting a full port scan (<b>-p-</b> ) which will reveal the port <b>50000</b>.
 Following this, we will set up a netcat listener to operate between the DNS port 53 and the recently discovered port 50000.

 ```console